awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/creating-using-sse-master-keys.md

 ## Creating User\-Generated KMS Master Keys<a name="creating-sse-master-keys"></a>

 For instructions on creating your own master keys, see [Creating Keys](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-After you create keys for your account, the Kinesis Streams service returns these keys in the **KMS master key** list\.
+After you create keys for your account, the Kinesis Data Streams service returns these keys in the **KMS master key** list\.

 ## Using User\-Generated KMS Master Keys<a name="using-sse-master-keys"></a>